w3c/wai-bcase/bibliography.md

 * [_Accessibility Innovation Showcase_](https://www.ibm.com/able/research-projects.html).
 IBM Research (2018).<br />Type: Product Promotion <br />
 Summary: While the page itself is mostly a promotional vehicle for IBM products, it is impressive to see the investment they have made in research related to disability and aging.

+* [_Apple Eases iTunes Access For The Blind_](https://www.cbsnews.com/news/apple-eases-itunes-access-for-the-blind/) Associated Press, CBS News Online.
+(2008) <br /> Type: News article <br /> Summary: Apple settles with the Massachusetts Attorney General's Office in agreeing to make products more accessible.
+Apple's industry leadership position encourages other businesses to work to make the Internet more accessible by realizing the marketing advantage of giving more people a way to buy their products.

 * [_Reaping The Benefits Of Diversity For Modern Business Innovation_](https://www.forbes.com/sites/ekaterinawalter/2014/01/14/reaping-the-benefits-of-diversity-for-modern-business-innovation/#155c39652a8f).
 Walter, E.; Forbes Magazine (2014). <br />Type: Magazine Article <br />
 Summary: The author interviews  Neil Lenane, Business Leader of Talent Management at Progressive who is a strong advocate of the value of diversity.Not specifically focused on disability and includes links to related articles and research.